johnardavies/re_learn_nought_cross/README.md

 $ python -m  venv relearn_env && source relearn_env/bin/activate &&  pip install -r requirements.txt
 ```
 ### 3. Train the network to play the game
-cd into thr project directory and run the below: This will output the metrics on how the network is playing the game
+cd into the project directory and run the below:
 ```
 (relearn_env) $ python game_learn.py
 ```
-This will output the metrics on how the network is playing the game
+This will output the metrics on how the network is playing the game.